Free Random Projection for In-Context Reinforcement Learning: Theoretical and Numerical Details on the Kernel

 Within the LS-MDP framework outlined in \cref{ssec:lsmdp}, the use of random permutation matrices leads to minor differences in the distribution of eigenvalues.
 Each permutation matrix inherently contains the fixed point $(1,1,\dots,1)$, implying it consistently possesses an eigenvalue of 1, regardless of the block matrix configuration. \cref{fig:eigs-d16-perm} illustrates the empirical eigenvalue distributions of kernels under the LS-MDP regime, highlighting variations at eigenvalue 1 when contrasted with the orthogonal case depicted in \cref{fig:partial_trans}.
 According to \citep{collins2014strong}, analyzing the orthogonal complement of the Perron-Frobenius eigenvector suggests asymptotic freeness, consistent with orthogonal random matrices.
 Nevertheless, identifying differences in eigenvalue distributions through partial transpose is equally advantageous in the context of permutations.

-In summary, the partial transpose serves as a diagnostic tool to quantify the degree of hierarchical coupling introduced by FRP.
+In summary, the partial transpose serves as a diagnostic tool for block-level dependence introduced by FRP.
 This observation is consistent with previous research on structured kernel analysis~\citep{huusari2021entangled} and the use of partial transposes for detecting non-separability in block matrices~\citep{peres1996separability, horodecki1997separability}.
-The emergence of more structured block patterns for larger \(\ell\) confirms that FRP modifies the joint distribution in ways that standard random projections cannot capture.
+The emergence of more structured block patterns for larger $\ell$ confirms that FRP modifies the joint distribution in ways that standard random projections cannot capture.